 Your coach is pre-wired for trailer or car towing lights with a 7-pin socket.
-The connector plug is supplied in the coach parts package provided to you by your dealer when you took delivery of the vehicle.

 The following diagram shows proper connection of trailer or tow vehicle wiring to the coach light system.
 The "pigtail" assembly with the (car/trailer end) connector plug should be wired by a qualified technician.